 The apex court bench last month, headed by then Chief Justice of India Dipak Misra, had lifted the restriction on entry of women aged between 10 to 50 in the Sabarimala temple.

-The decision was opposed by a section of the temple management board, who pointed out that Lord Ayyappa lived an aesthetic life and detested from meeting female devotees.
+The decision was opposed by a section of the temple management board, who pointed out that the Lord Ayyappa deity is worshipped as celibate at the hilltop shrine.